Applying for a Student Loan

 Alternative Loans

-Alternative loans should be a last resort for students whose financial aid package already includes Direct Loans and other sources of financial aid, and who still needs additional funding to meet his or her educational costs.
-Annual loan limit is the cost of education minus any estimated financial aid received.
+Alternative loans should be a last resort for students whose financial aid package already includes Direct Loans and other sources of financial aid, and who still need additional funding to meet his or her educational costs.
+The annual loan limit is the cost of education minus any estimated financial aid received.
 Eligibility is determined by the lender.
 The borrower may need to be credit worthy and have established annual income, or may need a co-signer.
-Start your search on the internet or contact your personal banker to learn about Private Alternative Loans.
+Start your search on the Internet or contact your personal banker to learn about private alternative loans.

 How Much Can I Borrow?

-Consistent with federal regulations, Federal Direct Direct Loans have an origination fee of up to 1.066%.
+Consistent with federal regulations, Federal Direct loans have an origination fee of up to 1.066%.
 This percentage fee will be deducted from the loan proceeds before the funds are applied to your student account.

 Academic Level Annual Limit